-As usual, many of Bitcoin's economic metrics were correlated to the exchange rate, which was fairly flat throughout the year.
+As usual, many of Bitcoin's economic metrics were correlated to the exchange rate, which was fairly flat until the 4th quarter of the year.

-In terms of M1 Money Supply, Bitcoin made more modest gains.
+In terms of M1 Money Supply, Bitcoin made impressive gains.

-From a relative historical standpoint, the overall change in exchange rate was mediocre.
+From a relative historical standpoint, the overall change in exchange rate was strong.